 Hearts of Gold

-This sweet, medium-sized cantaloupe grows well in Zones 3-10, which is why I chose it for my Alaska garden.
+This sweet, medium-sized cantaloupe grows well in Zones 3 to 10, which is why I chose it for my Alaska garden.
 Back in the 1900s, when it was cultivated, this was the most popular commercial melon in the United States.

-It’ll mature within 80-90 days and weigh in at two to three pounds.
-Vines will spread up to 72 inches and grow 15-18 inches tall.
+It’ll mature within 80 to 90 days and weigh in at two to three pounds.
+Vines will spread up to 72 inches and grow 15 to 18 inches tall.

 With just a touch of ribbing and a thin, netted rind, this is a classic cultivar to suit those of us who adore super-sweet melons.
 Plus, they’re resistant to one of cantaloupe’s most prolific diseases: powdery mildew.

-For a big, 3- to 4-pound beauty with sweet, rich flesh, try ‘Honey Rock,’ an heirloom cultivar that matures in 75-90 days.
+For a big, three- to four-pound beauty with sweet, rich flesh, try ‘Honey Rock,’ an heirloom cultivar that matures in 75 to 90 days.

-Hardy to Zones 4-11, these delicious melons were winners of the All-American Selection Gold Medal in 1933, for their robust size and sweet flavor.
+Hardy to Zones 4 to 11, these delicious melons were winners of the All-American Selection Gold Medal in 1933, for their robust size and sweet flavor.

-Find anything from a small packet to a five-pound sack of seeds at Eden Brothers.
+Find anything from a small packet to a five-pound sack of organic seeds at Eden Brothers.

-Perfect for those in cold climes – or for container growing – ‘Minnesota Midget’ (C. melo var. cantalupensis) matures in just 65 days and is hardy to Zones 3-10.
+Perfect for those in cold climes – or for container growing – ‘Minnesota Midget’ (C. melo var. cantalupensis) matures in just 65 days and is hardy to Zones 3 to 10.